QZ Carinae: Description

-QZ Carinae is approximately 2,300 parsecs (7,500 light-years) from Earth in the Carina Nebula star-forming region.
-It is composed of four massive luminous stars, designated A1 and A2, and B1 and B2.
 The A1/A2 and B1/B2 pairs take no more than 25 years to orbit each other, while the A pair completes an orbit around each other every 20.7 days and the B pair every 6.0 days.
 The system is bright at x-ray wavelengths primarily due to colliding stellar winds in the two close pairs.
 Pair A1/A2 contributes the bulk of the x-ray luminosity.